7 minutes to read

 This command shows all docToolchain tasks and verifies that docToolchain is installed by doing the following:

-Checking for a configuration file (and create one if none exist).
+• It checks for a configuration file and creates one if it does not exist.
 Prefers a local installation.

-if docker is not available, it will download and install docToolchain to your home folder
+• If Docker is not available, it downloads and installs docToolchain to your home folder.

-it will then run a gradle build through the gradle wrapper.
-If this is your first time, it will download and install gradle.
+• It then runs a Gradle build through the Gradle wrapper.
+If this is your first time, it will download and install Gradle.

-the gradle build will also fetch some dependencies.
-This will also take a while if run for the first time..
+• The Gradle build also fetches some dependencies.
+This will also take a while if run for the first time.

 ./gradlew generateHTML -PmavenRepository=your_maven_repo -PmavenUsername=your_username -PmavenPassword=your_pw --info